qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 The instance of ``calibrations`` has been automatically updated with the measured frequency, as shown below.
-In addition to the columns shown below, the calibrations also store the group to which a value belongs, whether a values is valid or not and the experiment id that produce a value.
+In addition to the columns shown below, ``calibrations`` also store the group to which a value belongs, whether a values is valid or not and the experiment id that produce a value.

 .. jupyter-execute::